 Dating Violence is explicitly prohibited under this Policy.
 Aiding another in the commission of Dating Violence is also prohibited under this Policy.
-Dating Violence is a form of Sexual Harassment.
+Dating Violence is a form of Sexual Harassment or Sex-Based Misconduct.

 - 26.5.11.
-Designated Administrator -a University Official, an individual designated by the University, or a Hearing officer/panel who does not have a clear conflict of interest (e.g., supervisor, subordinate, and/or family member of either party) or personal bias.
-The Designated Administrator shall not have served as an Investigator nor shall they later serve as an Appellate Authority in the same case.
+Designated Administrator may be a University Official, an individual designated by the University, or a Hearing officer/panel but may not include a person with a clear conflict of interest (e.g., supervisor, subordinate, and/or family member of either party) or personal bias.
+The Designated Administrator cannot have served as an Investigator nor may they later serve as an Appellate Authority in the same case.
 Designated Administrators may consist of a single decision-maker (Hearing officer for formal Hearings) or a group of decision makers (Hearing panel for formal Hearings). - 26.5.12.
-Domestic Violence a felony or misdemeanor crime of violence committed by: - a. a current or former spouse or intimate partner of the victim Complainant; - b. a person with whom the victim Complainant shares a child in common; - c. a person who is cohabitating with, or has cohabitated with, the victim Complainant as a spouse or intimate partner; - d. a person similarly situated to a spouse of the victim Complainant under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; or - e. any other person against an adult or youth victim (Complainant) who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.
+Domestic Violence a felony or misdemeanor crime of violence committed by: - a. a current or former spouse or intimate partner of the victim; - b. a person with whom the victim shares a child in common; - c. a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; - d. a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; or - e. any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.
 [34 U.S.C.
 12291(a)(8)].

 Domestic Violence is explicitly prohibited under this Policy.
 Aiding another in the commission of Domestic Violence is also prohibited under this Policy.
-Domestic Violence is a form of Sexual Harassment.
+Domestic Violence is a form of Sexual Harassment or Sex-Based Misconduct.